Jerry Yates

-Jerry Aaron Yates (born 10 November 1996) is an English professional footballer who plays as a forward for club Luton Town.
+Jerry Aaron Yates (born 10 November 1996) is an English professional footballer who plays as a forward for club Blackpool, on loan from club Luton Town.

-He has previously played for Rotherham United, Harrogate Railway Athletic, Harrogate Town, Carlisle United, Swindon Town, Blackpool, Derby County and Swansea City.
+He has previously played for Rotherham United, Harrogate Railway Athletic, Harrogate Town, Carlisle United, Swindon Town, Blackpool, Derby County, Swansea City and Sheffield Wednesday.

 Career

 Yates began his youth career at Doncaster Rovers.
 He joined Rotherham United in his late teens.

 Rotherham United

 Yates signed professionally for Rotherham United in 2014.
 He scored his first senior goal while on loan at Harrogate Railway Athletic in February 2015.
 He made his debut in the Football League on 3 April 2015, coming on as an 85th-minute substitute for Richard Smallwood in a 2–1 defeat to Birmingham City at St Andrew's.
 He had a loan spell with Harrogate Town cut short during the 2015–16 season as the Millers needed cover due to injuries.
 During Yates's loan spell at Harrogate Town, he totalled eight appearances and scored four goals.
 He scored his first professional goals for Rotherham when he scored twice in a 5–4 EFL Cup loss against Morecambe on 9 August 2016.
 On 14 January 2017 he scored the opening goal against Norwich City on his full league debut.
 Rotherham United went on to win the game 2–1.

 Yates would make 20 appearances throughout the 2017–18 season, helping Rotherham achieve promotion via the EFL League One play-offs.